louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Increased Mortality in Elderly Patients with Dementia-Related Psychosis

 Patients and caregivers should be advised that elderly patients with dementia-related psychoses treated with atypical antipsychotic drugs are at increased risk of death compared with placebo.
-Quetiapine extended-release tablets are not approved for elderly patients with dementia-related psychosis [see Warnings and Precautions (5.1)] .
+Quetiapine extended-release tablets are not approved for elderly patients with dementia-related psychosis [see Warnings and Precautions (5.1)].

 Suicidal Thoughts and Behaviors

 Patients, their families, and their caregivers should be encouraged to be alert to the emergence of anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia (psychomotor restlessness), hypomania, mania, other unusual changes in behavior, worsening of depression, and suicidal ideation, especially early during antidepressant treatment and when the dose is adjusted up or down.
 Families and caregivers of patients should be advised to look for the emergence of such symptoms on a day-to-day basis, since changes may be abrupt.
 Such symptoms should be reported to the patient's prescriber or health professional, especially if they are severe, abrupt in onset, or were not part of the patient's presenting symptoms.
-Symptoms such as these may be associated with an increased risk for suicidal thinking and behavior and indicate a need for very close monitoring and possibly changes in the medication [see Warnings and Precautions (5.2)] .
+Symptoms such as these may be associated with an increased risk for suicidal thinking and behavior and indicate a need for very close monitoring and possibly changes in the medication [see Warnings and Precautions (5.2)].

 ---

 ### Patient perspectives of lithium and quetiapine augmentation treatment in treatment-resistant depression: a qualitative assessment [^d9a8cb5f].
 Journal of Psychopharmacology (2022).
 Medium credibility.

-Aligning with prior research, we found that experiences of adverse effects were nearly universal (;).
+Aligning with prior research, we found that experiences of adverse effects were nearly universal.
 Importantly, most patients could continue their treatment despite these adverse effects.
 Several patients assessed both the risks and benefits of their prescribed medication and felt the perceived benefits outweighed the disadvantages of the side effects they encountered.
 However, for a small portion of participants, adverse effects were overly impairing and, in some instances, this led to early withdrawal.
 Contrasting with prior studies comparing these drugs, we found that adverse effects were perceived as more challenging with quetiapine than with lithium.
-Patients described difficulties with appetite increase, weight gain, restlessness and constipation, consistent with previously reported side effects associated with quetiapine (;).
+Patients described difficulties with appetite increase, weight gain, restlessness and constipation, consistent with previously reported side effects associated with quetiapine.
 However, the most extensively discussed side effect with quetiapine was sedation.
 This aligns with findings from, who reported sedation to be the lead cause of discontinuation when comparing the tolerability of lithium and quetiapine in patients with TRD.
 However, our results also suggest that experiences of sedation may not always be negative; two participants reported positive experiences of sedation due to improvements in sleep.
 Our findings therefore underline the importance of considering individual patient characteristics and symptom experiences when making treatment decisions.

 To a lesser extent, disruptive side effects were also reported with lithium.
-Consistent with quantitative evidence, participants experienced difficulties with dry mouth, tremor and nausea (;).
+Consistent with quantitative evidence, participants experienced difficulties with dry mouth, tremor and nausea.
 Side effects generally appeared manageable, although for two participants, difficulties with tremor and kidney function were thought to negatively impact their treatment outcome.
 Our findings could contribute to the development of patient information on side-effect profiles for use in clinical practice or future drug trials.
-Indeed, previous research has demonstrated the additional value of patient reporting of adverse effects for pharmacovigilance alongside healthcare providers’ reports.
+Indeed, previous research has demonstrated the additional value of patient reporting of adverse effects for pharmacovigilance alongside healthcare providers' reports.

 Taken together, our findings indicate that there were a few differences in the perceived efficacy of lithium versus quetiapine.
 Greater apprehension about side effects was reported for lithium prior to treatment initiation, but greater experience of negative side effects was reported for quetiapine.
 This suggests that patient opinions prior to treatment do not necessarily align with treatment experience, and that anticipation of negative side effects may contribute to lack of uptake, especially for lithium.